OpenDSA/OpenDSA/RST/en/Glossary.rst

       A simple and faster alternative to using :term:`free store` when the objects being dynamically allocated are all of the same size (and thus are interchangeable).
-      Typically implemented as a linked stack, released objects are put on the front of the freelist.
+      Typically implemented as a :term:`linked stack`, released objects are put on the front of the freelist.
       When a request is made to allocate an object, the freelist is checked first and it provides the object if possible.
       If the freelist is empty, then a new object is allocated from